robertialenti/Bike-Share/README.md

 This project aims to assess how the development of the Reseau Express Velo (REV) - a network of high-quality bike infrastructure in Montreal's central neighborhoods - impacted usage of the city's bikeshare program, Bixi.
 I seek to estimate a causal effect by employing a difference-in-differences research design, comparing outcomes for treated Bixi stations - those located nearby to the REV paths - to those located further away.
 Outcomes include average weekly ridership, average trip duration, and average trip distance.

 The project primilarly relies on ride-level data made freely available by Bixi for the period April 2014 - December 2024.
-I also use geodata from the City of Montreal and weather data from Environment Canada.
+I also use data from the City of Montreal, who has geocoded all of the city's bike paths, as well as weather data from Environment Canada.

 ## Context
 In 2019, Valerie Plante, Mayor of Montreal and leader of Projet Montreal, announced that the city would be undertaking a project to build more, higher-quality bike infrastructure across the city, beginning in its central neighborhoods.
-This would include the construction of new, wider, protected bike lanes with synchronized street lights to help Montrealers more comfortably and safely traverse large distances.
+This would include the construction of new, wide, and protected bike lanes with synchronized street lights to help Montrealers more comfortably and safely traverse larger distances.
 These paths would also be prioritized for snow clearing in winter, making them usable year-round.

 Projet Montreal put forward plans to build 5 such axes:

 - Axis 1: Berri-Lajeunesse-Saint-Denis: This axis is the longest in the REV network and provides North-South coverage in the center of the city.
 It links the boulevard Gouin with the rue Roy.
 The axis was inauguarateed on 11/07/2020.
-- Axis 2: Viger-Saint-Antonine-Saint-Jacques: This axis serves a short East-West segment, predomianntly in the city's Ville-Marie borough.
-The axis was inauguarated on 03/31/2021.
+- Axis 2: Viger-Saint-Antonine-Saint-Jacques: This axis serves a short East-West segment, predominantly in the city's Ville-Marie borough.
 - Axis 3: Souligny: This axis, running East-West between the rue Honore-Beaugrand and avenue Hector, is furthest from the city center.
-- Axis 4: Peel: This axis serves a short North-South corridor on Peel, a major commercial shopping street in the city's downtown core.
+- Axis 4: Peel: This axis serves a short North-South corridor on Peel, a major commercial shopping street in the city's downtown core, between avenue des Pins and rue Smith.
 - Axis 5: Bellechasse: An East-West Corridor running on Bellechase between de Gaspe and Chatelain, predominantly in the Rosemont-La Petite-Patrie borough, and intersecting with Axis 1 of the REV at Saint-Denis/Bellechasse.

 In 2023, the city put forward plans to expand the network by 2027 with the aim of helping to increase the bike modal share to 15% in Montreal.